Sleep is a basic instinct of life and is necessary for everyone. It plays a very important role in the healing and rejuvenation of the human body.

 Sleep has a direct effect on your cognitive functioning.
 Sleep deprivation can negatively affect your concentration, performance, productivity and overall creativity.
 Getting enough sleep can improve academic performance in children, adolescents, and young adults.
-So, if you are preparing for your exams, and office presentation and are involved in an activity that involves mental work, then you will have to prioritize your sleep at all costs.
+So, if you are preparing for your exams, and office presentation and are involved in an activity that involves mental work, then you will have to prioritise your sleep at all costs.

 Takes care of your cardiac health